CassandraSehic/CassandraSehic/_posts/2023-10-18-crafting-my-musical-memoir.md

 2. Even if the music I listen to doesn't match how I am feeling that month, true memories and emotions will be linked to those songs.
 Example: Apparently, I was listening to "I Was Made for Lovin' You" by KISS during a breakup.
 3. Keeping a music diary has has helped my memory, especially sequential memory, tremendously.
 My life and the sequence of events that it consist of seem a lot more orderly in my head than they used to be.

 Really, the main benefit I have gained from keeping this style of diary is the ability to click a few buttons and revisit a month in my life and let memories come pouring back almost like I've set up a little projector in my brain.
 I also can't forget to mention the privacy and security benefits of this diary style.
 Nobody can read my secrets like they could if they found a paper diary.
 Thank god.
 If a strange music taste  is the worst can get, I'll proudly keep my music diary open for public viewing.
-You can visit it here: https://open.spotify.com/user/sehiccn?si=6819400a98b64de7
+You can visit it [here](https://open.spotify.com/user/sehiccn?si=6819400a98b64de7).